Non-stationary Spatial Modeling Using Fractional SPDEs: Case studies

 First, we examine whether the non-stationary models can capture any non-stationary behavior that aligns with known physical processes in the domain.
 Fitting the F-NS model to the full dataset, Figure \ref{fig:SINMODEstimCorrRangeAndStdDev} shows the estimated iso-correlation curves and marginal standard deviation.
 At the bottom of the domain, in the area near where Nidelva flows into the fjord, the model estimates a low correlation range and high marginal standard deviation.
 This could be explained by the mixing of freshwater and saltwater, which increases variability and reduces the spatial range compared to areas further out in the fjord.
 Moreover, the estimated anisotropy indicates stronger correlation along the outflow direction, consistent with the movement of the water.

 Next, we evaluate the predictive performance of the models, which requires specifying training and test datasets.
 Because the data are observed on a dense spatial grid, randomly selecting training and test locations across the domain would place many test locations close to observed ones, causing the evaluation to be dominated by short-range interpolation and observation noise.
 Instead, we adopt an evaluation strategy in which one realization is held out at a time, and model parameters are estimated using observations from all locations in the remaining realizations.
 Predictions are then made for the held-out realization, conditioning on observations at only a randomly selected subset of locations, with the number of observed locations varied between $10$ and $250$.
 Predictive accuracy at the unobserved locations is assessed using RMSE and CRPS.
 This procedure is repeated for each of the $24$ realizations, allowing us to compute empirical means and standard deviations of the scores.
-Although this setup is less common in practice, it arises in several real-world applications, such as the autonomous underwater vehicle studies \cite{lilleborge2021bivariate, berild2023spatiallyvaryinganisotropygaussian, berild2024nonstationaryspatiotemporalmodelingusing}.
+Although this setup is less common in practice, it arises in several real-world applications, such as the autonomous underwater vehicle studies by \citet{lilleborge2021bivariate, berild2023spatiallyvaryinganisotropygaussian, berild2024nonstationaryspatiotemporalmodelingusing}.

 Figure \ref{fig:SINMODRMSEAndCRPSAsFunctionOfNObs} shows RMSE and CRPS as functions of the number of observations in the held-out realization.
-The non-stationary models consistently outperform the stationary ones, with the largest differences for $50$ observations.
+The non-stationary models consistently outperform the stationary ones.
 For $250$ observations, the performance gap narrows as most test locations lie close to observed ones.
 In contrast, fractional and non-fractional models show similar predictive accuracy.
-From Table \ref{tab:SINMODParameters} in Appendix \ref{seq:Additional data from case studies}, the estimated fractional smoothness parameters are $0.92$ and $0.88$ for F-S and F-NS, respectively.
-These values are close to one, suggesting near non-fractional behavior.
+From Table S.7 in the Supplementary Material, the estimated fractional smoothness parameters are slightly below one, suggesting near non-fractional behavior.